ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/07-abstract-data-types.md

 A list can be implemented using either an array or a linked list.
 Users of a list do not need to know which implementation is used in order to make use of its functionality.
-The actual implementations of an ADT rely on specific _data structures_ to realise the desired behavior of the operations -- for example, calculating the size of a list.
+The actual implementations of an ADT rely on specific _data structures_ to realise the desired behaviour of the operations -- for example, calculating the size of a list.

 Although different implementations of an abstract data type offer the same set of operations, the choice of [data structure]{.term} can significantly impact the _efficiency_ of those operations.
 Often, there are trade-offs involved: optimising one operation may come at the cost of another.